ncsa/Delta_doc/docs/source/architecture.rst

 - Dual-socket 8-way NVIDIA A100 GPU compute nodes
 - Single socket 8-way AMD MI100 GPU compute nodes

-The CPU-only and 4-way GPU nodes have 256 GB of RAM per node.
-The 8-way GPU nodes have 2 TB of RAM.
+| The CPU-only and 4-way GPU nodes have 256 GB of RAM per node; the 8-way GPU nodes have 2 TB of RAM.

-The CPU-only node has 0.74 TB of local storage.
-All GPU nodes have 1.5 TB of local storage.
+The CPU-only node has 0.74 TB of local storage; all GPU nodes have 1.5 TB of local storage.

 Each socket contains an AMD 7763 processor.
 Consistent with AMD's advice for HPC nodes and our own testing, all Delta nodes have Simultaneous Multi Treading (SMT) turned off.